 All Penn State College of Medicine students are eligible for treatment for free from the OSMHC.
 When referrals are made to mental health providers outside of our office, these service are normally covered under the provision of the student’s health insurance policy.

-You can also find mental health providers covered by Aetna Student Health Insurance not affiliated with Penn State Health Milton S. Hershey Medical Center.
+Mental health providers covered by Aetna Student Health Insurance not affiliated with Penn State Health Milton S. Hershey Medical Center can be found here.

 A healthy mind is as important as a healthy body.
 You keep tabs on your blood pressure, weight, cholesterol, and blood sugar levels.
 How about your emotional well-being?